-Penang has a strong and influential Chinese community and Kek Lok Si is one of Southeast Asia’s largest Chinese Buddhist temples and one of the most well known attractions in Penang, and a pilgrimage site for some Buddhist followers throughout Southeast Asia.
-Before getting the temple, built on a hill, i first have to pass by many street food stalls and then walk up a gradual inclining set of stairs and walkways, that are sheltered by many ”chinese” souvenir shops.
-The tour is very interesting, i first visit the Kek Lok Si pagoda, known as Ban Po Thar, with its 7 levels ( climb to the top took just about 5 minutes ) and built in 3 different sections, the base in a Chinese style, the center is Thai and the top is Burmese.
-Reached the top i have a very wonderful overview of Kek Lok Si temple, the big statue of Kuan Yin and the island of Penang.
-Left the pagoda i go straight to the Kuan Yin statue ( i have to take a ” inclined elevator” ), a 36.5 meter high bronze statue of the Goddes of Mercy.
-It’s surrounded by a bigger octagon shaped pavilion and there are also some other small shrines and pagodas in the area, as well as a deck for a view of Penang.
+Penang has a strong and influential Chinese community and Kek Lok Si is one of Southeast Asia’s largest Chinese Buddhist temples and one of the most well-known attractions in Penang, and a pilgrimage site for some Buddhist followers throughout Southeast Asia.
+Before getting the temple, built on a hill, I first have to pass by many street food stalls and then walk up a gradual inclining set of stairs and walkways, that are sheltered by many ”Chinese” souvenir shops.
+The tour is very interesting, I first visit the Kek Lok Si pagoda, known as Ban Po Thar, with its 7 levels ( climb to the top took just about 5 minutes ) and built in 3 different sections, the base in a Chinese style, the centre is Thai and the top is Burmese.
+Reached the top I have a very wonderful overview of Kek Lok Si temple, the big statue of Kuan Yin and the island of Penang.
+Left the pagoda I go straight to the Kuan Yin statue ( i have to take a ” inclined elevator” ), a 36.5-meter high bronze statue of the Goddes of Mercy.
+It’s surrounded by a bigger octagon-shaped pavilion and there are also some other small shrines and pagodas in the area, as well as a deck for a view of Penang.

 Once left the Fort I walk along the seafront (Jalan Tun Street) seeing the world war monument, the town hall and the city hall.
 Following Jalan Masjid street, I have a short stop to St. George’s Church and the beautiful Goddes of Mercy Buddhist Temple.
-Along the same street it is worth visiting the Sri Maha Mariamman Temple but above all the Kapitan Keling Mosque.
+Along the same street, it is worth visiting the Sri Maha Mariamman Temple but above all the Kapitan Keling Mosque.
 It is the oldest mosque in George Town and it was established with a large site endowed by East India Company in 1801.

 After a quick break drinking a beer, I have a stroll around Chinatown, with its beautiful colonial houses and the famous “Lebuh Armenian Street“.
-Along this crowed street you can enjoy the George Town Street Art.
+Along this crowed street you can enjoy George Town Street Art.
 It all started in 2012 George Town Festival with a street art project called “Mirrors George Town”.
 Since then, street art has been popping up all over the city.
-Throughout the town you can also find a unique series of steel – rod caricatures which retells the history of the streets and stories of its communities in a local voice.
-Before having the dinner my last stop is Little India, walking around Queen Street and Chulia Street.
-My short visit in George Town is over, but with no doubt it was worth!
+Throughout the town, you can also find a unique series of steel – rod caricatures which retells the history of the streets and stories of its communities in a local voice.
+Before having dinner my last stop is Little India, walking around Queen Street and Chulia Street.
+My short visit to George Town is over, but with no doubt it was worth!

-|How to get there:
+|How to get there